szabgab/codeandtalk.com/README.md

 accessibility:      URL to document about accessibility
 twitter:            handle         (don't include the @)
 facebook:
-youutube:           Once the event is over, the YouTube playlist of its videos.
+youtube:           Once the event is over, the YouTube playlist of its videos.
 ```

 Generate web site (and check format)